A BRIEF HISTORY OF HERBS AND SPICES

 Cardamom is native to India but it was exported and it was known to the Greeks and the Romans.
 Cardamom was used as a medicine as well as a food.
 It became common in Europe in the 17th century when it was brought by sea from India.

-Chillies are native to South and Central America and they were cultivated for thousands of years before Columbus.
+Chilies are native to South and Central America and they were cultivated for thousands of years before Columbus.
 However in the 16th century they were introduced into South Asia and Southern Europe by the Spanish and Portuguese.
-Chilli powder became very popular in Britain in the 19th century.
+Chili powder became very popular in Britain in the 19th century.

 Cinnamon is native to Sri Lanka.
 It was known in Ancient China.
 It was also known to the Ancient Egyptians and the Romans.
 Like many spices cinnamon was used as a medicine as well as a food.
 It was used to treat many complaints including colds and flu.
 However like all spices cinnamon was very expensive, especially in the Middle Ages.
 In the 16th century the Portuguese reached Sri Lanka by sea and were able to import cinnamon that way.
 It remained a luxury but was not as costly as it once was.